gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 change.
 This means passing the automated smoke test is a necessary condition but not sufficient.

-Currently marking 'Verified' flag is manual, and should be done once the 'smoke' tests pass.
+Currently marking the 'Verified' flag is manual, and should be done once the 'smoke' tests pass.
 Once this flag is set, the elaborate regression tests will start running.

-It is important to note that Jenkins verification is only a generic verification of high level tests.
+It is important to note that Jenkins verification is only a generic verification of high-level tests.
 More concentrated testing effort for the patch is necessary with manual verification.

 If regression fails, it is a good reason to skip code review till